Skip to main content

 Other transaction intents

-While purchases are most common, Fraudio supports several distinct transaction intents to accurately categorize different types of card operations:
+Fraudio supports several distinct transaction intents to accurately categorize different types of card operations.
+While purchases are most common, other intents include:

-These transaction intents follow the same transaction flow as purchases.
-An example of a deposit initiated by the cardholder, not the merchant (see Merchant Bank and Wallet Transactions), that is sent for scoring to the Payment Fraud Score endpoint.
+• withdrawal: The cardholder initiates a cash withdrawal from an account.
+An example of a deposit initiated by the cardholder, not the merchant, is sent for scoring to the Payment Fraud Score endpoint (see Merchant Bank and Wallet Transactions).

 View API Endpoint for Payment Fraud Score